dalabudel/llmbias/README.md

 # Data
-This is an anonymous data repository for analyzing the bias of AIGC (AI-generated Content) produced by LLMs (Large Language Models).
+This is the data repository for analyzing the bias of AIGC (AI-generated Content) produced by LLMs (Large Language Models).
+If use find it useful, please cite our paper:

+Fang, X., Che, S., Mao, M., Zhang, H., Zhao, M., & Zhao, X. (2024).
+Bias of AI-generated content: an examination of news produced by large language models.
+Scientific Reports, 14(1), 1-20.

 ## 1. news_data